bigframeteam/BigFrame/README.md

 Building
 --------

 Currently, BigFrame uses ant builder.
-To build Spark, just run ant at the root directory.
+To build BigFrame, just run ant at the root directory.

 BigFrame requires:
 * JDK 1.6 is needed, JDK 1.7 is recommended.